wangyan100/springbootexamples/spring-boot-actuator/README.md

 ### Spring Boot Actuator

 This article shows you how to use Spring Boot Actuator to monitor your Application.

-We will use SpringBoot+ElastichSearch as example , you can get all source code  at below link . https://github.com/wangyan100/springbootexamples/tree/master/spring-boot-elasticsearch
+We will use SpringBoot+ElasticSearch as example , you can get all source code  at below link . https://github.com/wangyan100/springbootexamples/tree/master/spring-boot-elasticsearch

 Spring Boot's Actuator provides many production-level features such as monitoring and measuring Spring Boot applications.
 These features of Actuator are available through numerous REST interfaces, remote shells, and JMX.